3650 Platinum Drive, Mississauga, Ontario, L5M 0Y7, Canada

 Sherwood Heights follows an enriched and well-rounded curriculum for students from Kindergarten to Grade 12.
 The comprehensive curriculum emphasizes the basic subjects of language arts, mathematics, science, social studies, French, and computers; and addresses the importance of music, the arts, and physical fitness.

-Junior School (K - Grade 5) follows the Reggio Emilia curriculum and the Middle and Senior Schools follow a balanced approach to learning.
+Junior School (K - Grade 2) follows a play-based approach and Grades 3 to Grade 12 follow a balanced and inquiry-based approach to learning.

 Equal Balance